rahimianarezoo/CSS-Layout/CSS-Grid/README.md

 NOTE: When using 'grid-template-areas' make sure for each row you need to have the same number of cells.

-NOTE: If you need an empty cell you can use a period "." which signifies an empty grid cell
+NOTE: If you need an empty cell you can use a period "." which signifies an empty grid cell.